DevBhuyan/DevBhuyan/README.md

 <p align="center">
-    Hi there! 👋 I'm Dev Bhuyan, an Electronics Engineer with a passion for Machine Learning and AI.
+    Hi there! 👋 I'm Dev Bhuyan, an MLOps Engineer.
 I love to build Intelligent Machines.
 I can help you translate an idea into a live deployed service.
 Welcome to my GitHub profile!
 </p>

 <h2 align="center">Top Skills 🚀</h2>